nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 **Three concrete paths to achieve LLM training data transparency:**
 - Convince all our friends at tech companies that this matters!
-- Convince regulators (see e.g. California, Utah)
+- Convince regulators (see e.g., California, Utah)
 - Convince bodies interested in transparency (public bodies) to build and deploy models
   - See e.g. Apertus, recent Swiss model